-- 8.1 There are widely recognised links between poor housing and ill health.
+8.1 There are widely recognised links between poor housing and ill health.
 The new schemes proposed within this report will bring positive health impacts and prevent the need for costly crisis intervention and acute care.
-The Council is making significant progress in terms of promoting the health and housing agenda and the pilot schemes (hospital to home and integrated adaptations) will be monitored and replicated by other local authorities if successful. - 8.2 The Clinical Commissioning Group and Adult Social Care recognise the important role for housing in tackling health inequality and are keen to work in partnership with the Council to keep people in their homes for longer and prevent hospital admissions where possible.
+The Council is making significant progress in terms of promoting the health and housing agenda and the pilot schemes (Hospital-to Home and integrated adaptations) will be monitored and replicated by other local authorities if successful.

+8.2 The Clinical Commissioning Group and the County Council's Adult Services recognise the important role for housing in tackling health inequality and are keen to work in partnership with the Council to keep people in their homes for longer and prevent hospital admissions where possible.
 The BCF will now be used to pay for a range of services in addition to the DFG that will focus on the needs of the household, these schemes in turn will generate a substantial return on investment that will be recorded and presented back to Members when the schemes are evaluated.